ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 The good news is, I'm not the only one who's thought about this.

 PEP736 proposes using a trailing = for arguments that should take from existing variable names

+> TODO: continue code and slide numbering from here

 ------
 <!-- .slide: data-background-image="images/pep_rejected.svg"-->